Emperor Yuan of Han -- Monarch With Sad Love Stories and Supporter of Eunuchs

-It turned out credulous and unconditional forgiving, however, were not quite necessary qualities for monarch of a big empire.
+It turned out credulous and unconditional forgiving, however, were not quite necessary qualities for the monarch of a big empire.

-This nice, modest and talented person, thus, was considered an incapable monarch in the history of China, who lost centralized power and discombobulated his kingdom.
+This nice, modest, and talented person, thus, was considered an incapable monarch in the history of China, who lost centralized power and discombobulated his kingdom.

-Though he never intended to hurt anyone, his indecisive and nonfeasance gradually declined prosperity of the Han Dynasty.
+Though he never intended to hurt anyone, his indecisive and nonfeasance gradually declined the prosperity of the Han Dynasty.